Ad Santel: Rivalry with the Kodokan

 The impact of these performances on Japan was immense.
-The Japanese were fascinated by the submissions taught in catch wrestling, and Japanese fighters traveled to Europe in order to either participate in various tournaments or to learn catch wrestling at European schools such as Billy Riley's Snake Pit in Wigan, UK.
+The Japanese were fascinated by the submissions taught in catch wrestling, and Japanese fighters traveled to Europe in order to either participate in various tournaments or to learn catch wrestling at European schools such as Billy Riley's school in Wigan, UK.
 Okabe and the judo challengers were effectively expelled from Kodokan, but some of them followed Santel to the United States to train with him, among them Hikoo Shoji, who became a freestyle wrestling pioneer in Japan.

 In 1925, Santel faced a new judoka, this time Tsutao Higami, a 165-pound lighter but highly renowned groundwork expert who had trained under Ito and Miyake.
 The match had two falls as in professional wrestling and was refereed by judoka Hiroshi Kitayama.
 Santel won the first fall, scoring a takedown and transitioning into a neckscissors hold that choked Higami out.
 After being revived, Higami proceeded to win the second fall, going through a back and forth round and locking a juji-gatame which Kitayama called on his favor.
-With the two falls evenly scored, the match ended in a draw, although Higami decided to learn professional wrestling himself shortly after.
+With the two falls evenly scored, the match ended in a draw, although Higami decided to learn wrestling shortly after.
 In 1926, Santel would face Setsuzo Ota, drawing again.